surifirstpin/biplus_documentation/docs/How to browse reports.md

 **7.** To delete the existing Report filters click **Delete** it will permanently delete the filters from report.

+**8** You can set the existing report to full screen by selecting **Full screen** option in list drop down.

 ## Edit Report

- **8.** Click edit on tool bar or from the list icon of the existing report screen. it displays the reports,  add phone number of the employee to an existing report and apply filter at same time.
+ **9.** Click edit on tool bar or from the list icon of the existing report screen. it displays the reports,  add phone number of the employee to an existing report and apply filter at same time.

 > For example :